 The pain you inflict stops my lovely man from thinking of the pain, the turmoil, the disruption, the hurt and the mess ending this relationship will cause, not only to me, but to our children.

 All he can think about is what a moment of relief might be like.
 While I pick up the pieces of my own shattered life at least my lovely man might have some momentary peace…

-You tell him “She’ll be fine, she won’t be on her own for long, she’s done it before, it’s what she actually wants!”
+You tell him “She’ll be fine, she won’t be on her own for long, it’s what she actually wants!”

 But you’re lying.

 All I want is my husband back, to stop worrying about our relationship, to stop this pain.
 Enough is enough.
 Together, we have everything, and yet you, RJ, are telling us “NO!
 I’m not going to let you enjoy that!”